wasp-lang/wasp/web/docs/introduction/getting-started.md

 Welcome, new Waspeteer 🐝!

-To install Wasp on Linux / OSX, open your terminal and run:
+To install Wasp on Linux / OSX / WSL(Win), open your terminal and run:

 ```shell
 curl -sSL https://get.wasp-lang.dev/installer.sh | sh
 ```

+ ℹ️ Wasp requires `node` and will warn you if it is missing: check below for [more details](#requirements).

 Then, create a new app by running: